David Sills (American football): New York Giants

 On September 1, 2019, Sills was signed to the practice squad of the New York Giants.
 On December 17, Sills was promoted to the active roster.

 Sills was placed on the reserve/COVID-19 list by the Giants on July 28, 2020, and activated from the list on August 4.
 On September 4, Sills was placed on the injured reserve list after fracturing his foot during training camp.
 He was placed on the reserve/COVID-19 list by the team on December 30, and moved back to injured reserve on January 7, 2021.
 Sills signed a contract extension with the team on January 7 through the 2021 season.

 On August 31, 2021, Sills was waived by the Giants and re-signed to their practice squad the next day.
 On October 23, Sills was signed to the active roster.
 He was waived on October 26, and re-signed to the practice squad.
 On January 8, 2022, Sills was promoted to the active roster.

 On March 11, 2022, Sills re-signed with the Giants.
 He surpassed 100 career receiving yards in Week 7 against the Jacksonville Jaguars, when he recorded a 19-yard reception that increased his career total from 99 to 118 receiving yards.
 Sills was released on December 31.
 He re-signed with the team's practice squad on January 3, 2023.

 Sills signed a reserve/future contract on January 26, 2023.
 He was waived as part of final roster cuts on August 29.

 Denver Broncos

 On August 31, 2023, Sills was signed to the Denver Broncos practice squad.
 He signed a reserve/future contract on January 8, 2024.

 On August 27, 2024, Sills was released by the Broncos.
 The next day, he was re-signed to the practice squad.

 Atlanta Falcons

 On January 21, 2025, Sills signed a reserve/future contract with the Atlanta Falcons.
-After making the initial 53-man roster, he was released on September 5 and re-signed to the practice squad the next day.
+He made the Falcons' initial 53-man roster before being released on September 5 and re-signed to the practice squad the following day.
 He was promoted to the active roster on September 13.
+In Week 12 against the New Orleans Saints, Sills caught the first touchdown of his NFL career on a nine-yard pass from Kirk Cousins in a 24–10 victory.
+He caught his second career touchdown the following week against the New York Jets.
+In Week 15 against the Tampa Bay Buccaneers, Sills recorded career highs with six receptions for 78 yards, including a diving 21-yard catch on fourth-and-14 in the final minute that set up Zane Gonzalez's game-winning 43-yard field goal in a 29–28 comeback victory.
+He appeared in all 17 games, making four starts, and finished the season with career highs of 18 receptions for 191 yards and two touchdowns.

+Tampa Bay Buccaneers

+On April 7, 2026, Sills signed with the Tampa Bay Buccaneers on a one-year contract.
+He was placed on injured reserve on August 30.